 “Mr. Bova, you’ve made a mistake.”
-Katherine had reverted to her clipped tone, with a hint of annoyance mixed in.
+Katherine reverted to her clipped tone, with a measure of annoyance mixed in.
 “This is the office of Dr. Alejandra Rodriguez, not Alejandro.
 And she is a neurosurgeon, not a chiropractor.
-Please check your facts more carefully next time.”
+Check your facts more carefully next time.”
 She hung up.

 A few hours later I was heading over the Bay Bridge into San Francisco when my phone rang.
 The timing was awful, since driving on the Bay Bridge scared me enough.
 It was windy up there, there were no shoulders, and some drivers sped by like their seats were on fire.
 A few minutes ago a red Porsche had come roaring through traffic, changing lanes faster than a pediatric nurse changes diapers.

 I’m not a great driver anyway.
 I only drove for a few years before I went to prison, and when I was locked up I got used to life moving extremely slowly.
 Speed makes me jittery.